malindard/malindard.github.io/about/index.md

 comments: false
 ---

-I'm a final-year Informatics Engineering student with a deep interest in artificial intelligence and data science.
-Throughout my academic journey, I've built AI-powered solutions, from an award-winning maternal health chatbot to a phishing detection system using LLMs.
-I enjoy solving real-world problems through code, and I thrive in collaborative, fast-paced environments.
-With a strong foundation in machine learning, NLP, and software engineering, I'm eager to bring impactful innovation to the tech industry.
+I’m a fresh graduate in Informatics Engineering with a strong focus on artificial intelligence and data science.
+Over the past few years, I’ve built AI-powered projects ranging from an award-winning maternal health chatbot to phishing detection systems using LLMs.
+My interests span machine learning, NLP, computer vision and full-stack AI development.
+Whether it's deep learning on medical images or fine-tuning transformers for sentiment analysis, I’m always excited to learn and build.

+I thrive in collaborative, fast-paced environments and love using code to solve meaningful problems.
+I’m excited to start the next chapter of my journey of building innovative, real-world AI solutions with passionate teams.

 # EDUCATION
 #### Universitas Negeri Semarang - Bachelor’s in Informatics Engineering (GPA: 3.93) | August 2021 - July 2025